Scalable and Accurate Variational Bayes for High-Dimensional Binary Regression Models: High-dimensional probit regression for medical data

-Figure \ref{f1} shows the histograms of the log-Wasserstein distances among the $p=9036$ exact posterior marginals and the associated approximations under the two variational methods.
+As a first assessment, we evaluate the accuracy in approximating the whole posterior distributions by studying Monte Carlo estimates of the Wasserstein distances between the $p=9036$ exact posterior marginals and the associated approximations under the two variational methods.
 Such quantities are computed with the \texttt{R} function \texttt{wasserstein1d}, which uses $20000$ values sampled from the approximate and exact marginals.
-According to these histograms, our partially-factorized solution improves the quality of the mean-field one and, in practice, it matches almost perfectly the exact posterior since it provides distances within the range of values obtained by comparing two different samples of 20000 draws from the same exact posterior marginals.
-Hence, most of the variability in the partially-factorized approximation is arguably due to Monte Carlo error.
-This high accuracy is achieved despite the presence of 5000 pairs of predictors with a correlation above 0.85, thus confirming the high quality of our new solution in realistic settings.
+The results of this analysis provide strong support in favor of the proposed partially-factorized solution that yields an overall Wasserstein distance, averaged across the $p=9036$ coefficients, of $0.07$, one order of magnitude lower than the one obtained under classical mean-field variational Bayes, which is $0.47$.
+This finding is in line with Proposition~\ref{rem_1}.
+More crucially, consistent with Theorem~\ref{teo_3}, the $94.2\%$ of the $p=9036$ Wasserstein distances under the partially-factorized approximation are within the quantiles $2.5\%$ and $97.5\%$ of the Wasserstein distances between two different samples of 20000 draws from the same exact posterior marginals, meaning that, in practice, our solution matches almost perfectly the exact posterior, with most of the variability coming arguably from Monte Carlo error.
+This is not the case under the classical mean-field strategy for which the percentage of Wasserstain distances within the two quantiles notably drops from $94.2\%$ to $15.9\%$.
+The high accuracy of the new approximation is achieved despite the presence of 5000 pairs of highly associated predictors with correlation above 0.85, thus confirming its quality in real settings, beyond Assumption~\ref{ass_3}.